boyuezhong/GPCRSPACE/README.md

 # GPCRSPACE
-If code is needed, please contact zhongfeisheng@fjmu.edu.cn.
+If code is needed, Please contact zhongfeisheng@fjmu.edu.cn using an academic email address.
 We will verify academic credentials.